ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 -   0: Immediately retry without any intervals

-##### OTHER_DATABASE_SKIP_ERROR ???
+##### OTHER_DATABASE_SKIP_ERROR

 This determines whether to discard writing the relevant records if it fails to record even though retry was attempted as much as OTHER_DATABASE_ERROR_RETRY_TIME at intervals of OTHER_DATABASE_ERROR_RETRY_COUNT.

 For errors during LOB-related XLog processing, the record is not abandoned, and the adapter shuts down regardless of this property’s value.

 -   Default Value: 1
--   0: Error message is not output as terminating Adapter.
-(Discard writing the relevant records.)
+-   0: Error message is output as terminating Adapter.
+(Do not discard writing the relevant records.)
     However, the record in which the error included in dbms_skip_error_include.list has occurred is abandoned and the next record is reflected.
 -   1: Write from the next records.
-(Do not discard writing the relevant records.)
+(Discard writing the relevant records.)
     However, the adpater is terminated for records in which errors included in dbms_skip_error_exclude.list have occurred.

 The error values included in dbms_skip_error_include.list and dbms_skip_error_exclude.list are SQLSTATE standard error values.